Freddy Krueger: In popular culture

-Miscellaneous

-Freddy Krueger made different appearances in Robot Chicken voiced by Seth Green.
+Freddy Krueger made various appearances in Robot Chicken voiced by Seth Green.
 In the episode "That Hurts Me", Freddy appears as a housemate of "Horror Movie Big Brother", alongside other famous slasher movie killers such as Michael Myers, Jason Voorhees, Leatherface, Pinhead and Ghostface.
-In the Treehouse of Horror VI segment "A Nightmare on Evergreen Terrace", Groundskeeper Willie played the Freddy Krueger role, with his backstory being toned down to him accidentally setting himself on fire thanks to Homer turning up the boiler and burning to death due to the parents ignoring his pleas for help, deciding to avenge himself by targeting their kids for their callously letting him burn to death.
-Krueger ultimately was stopped by Maggie plugging his bagpipe spider form, causing him to uncontrollably inflate and detonate within the dream world, though it is implied in the ending this resulted in him being restored to life in reality, albeit significantly less threatening.
+In The Simpsons episode Treehouse of Horror VI segment "A Nightmare on Evergreen Terrace", Groundskeeper Willie played the Freddy Krueger role.

+In 1992, Freddy Krueger made an unlicensed appearance in a Belarusian children's film titled "Keshka i Fredi", or "Keshka i Fredi", directed by Boris Berzner.
+The film focused on the Belarusian youth, Keshka, who is described as being a "...Tom Sawyer successor", and a "...a pioneer at heart...", who decides to skip out on his school's English lessons to attend a showing of A Nightmare on Elm Street 4: The Dream Master at a cultural center.

-Freddy's first video game appearance was in the 1989 NES game A Nightmare on Elm Street.
-The game was published by LJN Toys and developed by Rare.
+Freddy's first video game appearance was in the 1989 Commodore 64 game A Nightmare on Elm Street, published by Monarch and developed by Westwood Associates, which was followed by the 1990 NES game A Nightmare on Elm Street, published by LJN Toys and developed by Rare.
 Freddy Krueger appeared as a downloadable playable character for Mortal Kombat (2011), with Robert Englund reprising his role.
 He has become the second non-Mortal Kombat character to appear in the game.
-The game depicts Krueger as a malevolent spirit inhabiting the Dream Realm who attacks Shao Kahn for "stealing" the souls of his potential victims.
-During the fight, he is pulled into the game's fictional depiction of the real world.
-The injured Krueger arms himself with two razor claws to continue to battle Kahn.
-Upon defeating him, Krueger is sent back to the Dream Realm by Nightwolf, where he continues to haunt the dreams of his human prey.
 In an interview with PlayStation.Blog, Mortal Kombat co-creator Ed Boon cited the character's violent nature and iconic status as reasoning for the inclusion in the game, "Over the years, we've certainly had a number of conversations about guest characters.
 At one point, we had a conversation about having a group—imagine Freddy, Jason, Michael Myers, Leatherface from The Texas Chain Saw Massacre.
 We never got a grip on how we would do it, whether they'd be DLC characters or what.
 We also wanted to introduce a character who was unexpected.
 This DLC thing opens the doors to realising these ideas."
 Krueger went on to become playable in the mobile edition of the game's sequel, Mortal Kombat X, alongside Jason from Friday the 13th.